bhoriuchi/vue-deepset/README.md

 Binding deeply nested data properties and vuex data to a form or component can be tricky.
 The following set of tools aims to simplify data bindings.
 Compatible with `Vue 1.x`, `Vue 2.x`, `Vuex 1.x`, and `Vuex 2.x`

+### Examples

+Full examples can be found in the [tests](https://github.com/bhoriuchi/vue-deepset/tree/master/test) folder on the project repo

 ### Requirements

 * `lodash@^4.0.0`